 The Acer Aspire 5 is a good example of this combination, and it appears on many of our best lists.
 It’s just an all-around good laptop that can keep up with performance and won’t break the bank.
-Instead of Intel hardware, Acer opted for an AMD Ryzen3 chipset along with AMD Vega 3 graphics.
+Instead of Intel hardware, Acer opted for an AMD Ryzen 3 chipset and AMD Vega 3 graphics.
 Both choices help to save money and make the 15.6-inch Full HD display shine.

 Once you get past $500, you’ll start to find more powerful laptops that are designed for gaming.
 The screens are often larger, and the graphics cards are far more powerful.
 You’ll also find exciting new features like RGB keyboards and better cooling systems.

-The Acer Nitro 7 is a particularly good pick if you’re looking to get the most out of your budget.
-The 15.6-inch Full HD display isn’t too large to lug around, and under the hood, you’ll find a 9th-gen Intel Core i7 processor.
-Backing up the processing power is 8GB of DDR4 RAM and a 512GB SSD.
-Acer CoolBoost technology helps to keep the Nitro cool under pressure while MaxxAudio and TrueHarmony technology team up for high-end sound quality.
+The Acer Nitro 5 is an excellent pick if you’re looking to get the most out of your budget.
+The 15.6-inch Full HD display isn’t too large to lug around, and under the hood, you’ll find a 10th-gen Intel Core i5 processor.
+Backing up the processing power is 8GB of DDR4 RAM and a 256GB SSD.
+Acer CoolBoost technology helps keep the Nitro cool under pressure while the MaxxAudio and TrueHarmony technology team up for high-end sound quality.

 See also: The best laptop deals

 Now we’re talking.
 This is where you’ll find the laptops that can handle pretty much any game you throw at them.
-All of the same gaming features like better graphics and cool keyboards are still here, they’re just refined a bit further.
+The same gaming features like better graphics and cool keyboards are still here; they’re just refined a bit further.
 Just be ready to feel your wallet hurt a little bit.

 The Acer Predator Helios 300 enters the best gaming laptops list as a powerful high-end option.
 It’s equipped with the best that Acer has to offer — a 144Hz 15.6-inch Full HD display, Nvidia GeForce GTX 1660 Ti graphics, and 16GB of DDR4 RAM.
-AeroBlade 3D fan technology helps to keep the laptop running comfortably and 3ms response time keeps your games looking smooth.
-Acer even added Killer Wi-Fi 6 to the Predator Helios 300, which just makes the name even cooler.
-With the special PredatorSense key you should be able to control everything from your lighting to fan speed and overclocking capacity.
+AeroBlade 3D fan technology helps keep the laptop running comfortably, and 3ms response time keeps your games looking smooth.
+Acer even added Killer Wi-Fi 6 to the Predator Helios 300, making the name even cooler.
+With the special PredatorSense key, you should be able to control everything from your lighting to fan speed and overclocking capacity.

 $1500 and up

-The Razer Blade Pro 17 has a large 17-inch display, giving you plenty of visual space for your favorite games.
+The Razer Blade Advanced has a large 15.6-inch display, giving you plenty of visual space for your favorite games.
 This sleek laptop comes with an RBG anti-ghosting keyboard that has individually backlit keys.
 Powered by Razer Chroma technology, the keyboard’s backlighting can be customized with millions of color options.
-On the more technical side of things, the Razer Blade Pro is equipped with an Intel Core i7-9750H processor, a 512GB SSD, and an Nvidia GeForce RTX 2060 graphics card.
+On the more technical side of things, the Razer Blade Pro is equipped with an Intel Core i7-10875H processor, a 512GB SSD, and an Nvidia GeForce RTX 2070 Super Max-Q graphics card.
 It comes with 16GB of RAM, which is more than you’ll find in many cheaper gaming laptops.
 A fast 144Hz refresh rate will help ensure smooth graphics during gameplay.

 That pretty much does it for our list of the best gaming laptop deals available right now.
 However, there’s a lot more to the perfect gaming setup than just a laptop.
 Here are a few more resources that might help: